 While in the process of researching agents and publishers for Tornado Dreams in the spring of 2018, (and, while constantly evoking my new mantra), I was invited to speak at a women’s retreat that March.
 At the end of the retreat, I was asked to be a guest author at a book club.
 This sounded like a great opportunity, however, at that time, my book only existed on my computer.

 In keeping with our New Year’s motto, I decided to do something I had been adamantly opposed to: I pursued self-publishing.
 By June of 2018, I had a contract with Orange Hat Publishing, was working with a former client on the cover art, and had secured one of my readers and my husband to edit my book.
 Tornado Dreams launched on September 6, 2018.

 While there were several other things I did differently last year, none was quite as challenging as informing my three older siblings that I had written and published a memoir.
 My mother already knew about the book.

 It is so difficult, in families that are broken, and have been functioning in dysfunctional dynamics for decades, as is my case, to communicate openly and honestly over matters that make one vulnerable.
-Normally, in these instances, I downplay what I have done and what it means to me, I try to be one step ahead of any judgements my siblings have taught me through our shared history to expect, or I get upset (okay, angry) for having to do this dance causing me to have an unnecessary edge in my voice and to explain things in manner that presumes disinterest on the part of my siblings.
+Normally, in these instances, I downplay what I have done and what it means to me.
+I try to be one step ahead of any judgements my siblings have taught me through our shared history to expect, or I get upset (okay, angry) for having to do this dance causing me to have an unnecessary edge in my voice and to explain things in a manner that presumes disinterest on the part of my siblings.

 But this time, I chose differently.